NetDevPack/Security.Jwt/README.md

 Done 👌!

-# 💾 Store
+# 💾 Storage

-By default `NetDevPack.Security.Jwt` are stored in same place where ASP.NET Core store their Cryptographic Key Material.
-We use the [IXmlRepository](https://github.com/dotnet/aspnetcore/blob/d8906c8523f071371ce95d4e2d2fdfa89858047e/src/DataProtection/DataProtection/src/KeyManagement/XmlKeyManager.cs).
+By default, `NetDevPack.Security.Jwt` stores keys in the same location where ASP.NET Core stores its Cryptographic Key Material.
+It utilizes the [IXmlRepository](https://github.com/dotnet/aspnetcore/blob/d8906c8523f071371ce95d4e2d2fdfa89858047e/src/DataProtection/DataProtection/src/KeyManagement/XmlKeyManager.cs).

-So every change you made at [DataProtection](https://docs.microsoft.com/en-us/aspnet/core/security/data-protection/introduction?view=aspnetcore-5.0) it will apply
+Any changes made to DataProtection will apply to this as well.

-You can override the default behavior by adding another provider and control it under your needs.
+You can override the default behavior by adding another provider and customizing it according to your needs.

 ## Database

-The `NetDevPack.Security.Jwt` package provides a mechanism for storing yor Keys to a database using EntityFramework Core.
+The `NetDevPack.Security.Jwt` package offers a method for storing your keys in a database using EntityFramework Core.

-Install
+Install via NuGet Package Manager:
 ```
     Install-Package NetDevPack.Security.Jwt.Store.EntityFrameworkCore
 ```

-Or via the .NET Core command line interface:
+Or through the .NET Core command line interface:

 ```
     dotnet add package NetDevPack.Security.Jwt.Store.EntityFrameworkCore